-In order to expedite the overall development plan, in parallel with conducting the Phase 2 trials Neuren is executing the additional development work required to be ready for Phase 3 development.
-This includes non-clinical toxicity studies to support longer clinical trials and commercial use of the product, as well as optimisation of the drug product and drug substance manufacturing arrangements.
+In order to expedite the overall development plan, in parallel with conducting the Phase 2 trials Neuren has been executing the additional development work required to be ready for Phase 3 development.
+Non-clinical toxicity studies to support longer clinical trials and commercial use of the product have been completed.
+Optimisation and scale-up of the drug product and drug substance manufacturing arrangements are well advanced, with manufacturing of supplies for Phase 3 trials scheduled in 2024.